-Launching 10 July 2017, Cascade Server version 8 boasts a new mobile-friendly user interface for editing the university's web content.
-To facilitate the transition, we're offering multiple opportunities for you to get acquainted with the new interface.
+Cascade Server version 8 (which launched July 10, 2017) boasts a new mobile-friendly user interface for editing the university's web content.
+We offer multiple options for you to get acquainted with the new interface.

-The 30-minute demonstration will take you through the most common tasks Cascaders do – followed by time for Q&A and personal interaction.
+The 30-minute demonstration of Cascade v.8 will take you through the most common tasks Cascaders do – followed by time for Q&A and personal interaction.
 Have some edits ready to go?
 Bring them along and take a stab at them after the demo.
-We've got the room reserved for at least another half-hour.
+We've got the room reserved for the full hour.
+Email [[creative]] to request a demo.

 More in-depth than a Demonstration, our Basic Training in Cascade will take you from uncertainty to competence.